 Tying both to the top is a break in tradition and probably doesn't make sense when you look at the cork.
 But hundreds of satisfied customers and thousands of cork sales later, the Midcoast guys are changing minds.
 They just don't tangle, and the cork acts as a projectile when cast while the lure trails behind.

 The traditional setup means you tie your mainline to the top and the leader to the bottom.
 This won't cast as far but works just as well as the Midcoast corks mentioned above.
 The main difference is in the action of the lure.

 The tie-on-top configuration keeps the lure closer to the surface and allows for a little more freedom of movement.
 The traditional setup keeps the lure a little deeper and restricts the movement slightly.

 Corks come in all different shapes, and the ones that don't have the cupped top will still cause a surface commotion but you won't get that "pop".
 And if there is less drag you'll be able to work the lure more quickly.

 Using Corks with Soft Plastics

-Using a cork doesn’t change the action of a soft plastic but it slows it down a bit.
-The tie both on top enhances the bait action as it allows it to dart and flutter.
+Using a cork doesn’t change the action of soft plastic but it slows it down a bit.
+The tie on top enhances the bait action as it allows it to dart and flutter.
 The tie at the bottom keeps the bait lower in the water column and doesn’t allow as much action.
-That being said, the best way to combine the sound attraction of corks and action of a soft plastic is to fish them unweighted.
+That being said, the best way to combine the sound attraction of corks and the action of soft plastic is to fish them unweighted.